moncheeta/p8d/README.md

-# prime8
+# p8d

-This is my website that is themed like an old school BBS.
+This is my website located at prime8.dev

 ## installing